bbbbbrie/til/k8s/kompose-generate-kubernetes-manifest-for-flask-app.md

 # Using Kompose to generate Kubernetes manifests for Python Flask apps

 - **Input**: A Flask app that is not Kubernetes-aware
-  - **Output**: Kubernetes manifests for deploying the Flask app
+  - **Output**: Kubernetes manifests for deploying that Flask app

 This sounds like a place where [kompose](https://kompose.io/) can shine. ☀️

-## Prerequisites
+## 🧵 Prerequisites

 I am going to deploy [httpmeow](https://gitlab.com/brie/httpmeow), the Flask app I built for the [HTTP Response Status Cats](https://httpcat.us) that I [wrote about in November](https://brie.dev/httpcats/).
-First things first: `httpmeow` is not presently Kubernetes-aware.
+That project is publicly available if you'd like to follow along.
+First things first: `httpmeow` is not presently packaged for use with Docker or Kubernetes.
 (It doesn't need to be: it's deployed to Google Cloud Run and could _probably_ be a static site.)

+It's simple enough that something like this will work:

 ```yaml
 # docker-compose.yaml